BRF SA

 Innovation to Reduce Agriculture Emissions

-The company discloses it has identified a set of initiatives to help achieve its net zero target in its value chain.
-It mentions two initiatives related to sustainable agriculture - the Sustainable Purchase of Grains and the Promotion of Low Carbon Agriculture.
+The company has outlined initiatives to achieve net zero across its value chain and encourages a unified climate transition approach with suppliers, integrating climate change performance into its supplier awards.
+Key initiatives include the Sustainable Purchase of Grains and the Promotion of Low Carbon Agriculture.

 1/1